brendanaw.com is my website and blog launched back in December 2022 dedicated to helping others build a creator business with writing.

 2014 – The Singapore Army

-There are 2 types of people who join the Singapore army, the first really likes it and the other doesn’t.
+2 types of people join the Singapore army:

-During the pre-enlistment medical examination, I was then given a combat status that didn’t allow me to achieve a rank beyond Corporal so I saw no point in pursuing this endeavor.
+During the pre-enlistment medical examination, I was given a combat status that didn’t allow me to achieve a rank beyond Corporal, so I saw no point in pursuing this endeavor.

-Being stuck in an office for the next 2 years.
+Being stuck in an office for the next two years.

-Other than that majority of my time was spent playing Hearthstone and Chinese Chess(象棋).
+Other than that, the majority of my time was spent playing Hearthstone and Chinese Chess(象棋).

 Just a few months before the end of my service, I had to leave for college as the first semester was starting in August 2015.

-No, I didn’t drop out but just deferred and came back after graduation to finish the rest.
+No, I didn’t drop out but just deferred and returned after graduation to finish the rest.

 2015 – Off to Sydney, Australia for College

 And there I was, in the land down under.
 G’day Mate *in a failed Australian accent*.